-Rating Action: Moody's affirms seven and downgrades four classes of MSBAM 2013-C12
+Rating Action: Moody's affirms six classes of MSBAM 2014-C18

-New York, December 07, 2020 -- Moody's Investors Service, ("Moody's") has affirmed the ratings on seven classes and downgraded the ratings on four classes in Morgan Stanley Bank of America Merrill Lynch Trust 2013-C12, Commercial Mortgage Pass-Through Certificates as follows:
+New York, January 11, 2021 -- Moody's Investors Service, ("Moody's") has affirmed the ratings on six classes in Morgan Stanley Bank of America Merrill Lynch Trust 2014-C18, Commercial Mortgage Pass-Through Certificates as follows:

-The ratings on five P&I classes were affirmed because the significant credit support and transaction's key metrics, including Moody's loan-to-value (LTV) ratio, Moody's stressed debt service coverage ratio (DSCR) and the transaction's Herfindahl Index (Herf), being within acceptable ranges.
+The ratings on the P&I classes were affirmed because the transaction's key metrics, including Moody's loan-to-value (LTV) ratio, Moody's stressed debt service coverage ratio (DSCR) and the transaction's Herfindahl Index (Herf), are within acceptable ranges.

 The rating on the IO class was affirmed based on the credit quality of the referenced classes.